python/cpython/Doc/library/base64.rst

 This module provides functions for encoding binary data to printable ASCII characters and decoding such encodings back to binary data.
-It provides encoding and decoding functions for the encodings specified in in :rfc:`3548`, which defines the Base16, Base32, and Base64 algorithms, and for the de-facto standard Ascii85 and Base85 encodings.
+It provides encoding and decoding functions for the encodings specified in :rfc:`3548`, which defines the Base16, Base32, and Base64 algorithms, and for the de-facto standard Ascii85 and Base85 encodings.

 The :rfc:`3548` encodings are suitable for encoding binary data so that it can